LBCrion/sfwbar/doc/sfwbar.rst

 The `preview` class is set when the compositor supports window previews and the taskbar or switcher is configured to display window previews instead of icons.

+The `drop_target` class is set for an item if it can accept the drop from the drag occuring over it.
+This is equivalent to :drop(active) pseudo-class, but unlike the psudo-class it doesn't have to apply to the last element of the CSS node (i.e. you can theme children of .drop_target widget).

 For example you can style top level grid using ``grid#layout { }``.